Metrix Vibration Monitoring Methodology

 Rotating and reciprocating machines are managed in one of four ways:

-1. Run to Failure (worst) – most expensive way to operate.
-Run the machine until it fails then replace it.
+1. Run to Failure (worst): This is the most expensive way to operate: run the machine until it fails, then replace it.

-2. Preventative Maintenance (good) – repairs to the machines are made on a periodic basis, regardless of the machines condition.
-Oftentimes, the preventative repairs are more damaging to the machine than if the machine was left alone – this is the next most expensive way to operate.
+2. Preventative Maintenance (good): Repairs to the machines are made on a periodic basis, regardless of the machine’s condition.
+Oftentimes, the preventative repairs are more damaging to the machine than if the machine was left alone — this is the second most expensive way to operate.

-3. Predictive Maintenance (better) – repairs to the machines are made based on the condition of the machine, based on predictive technologies like vibration monitoring, thermal imaging and lubrication analysis – this is one of the least costly ways to operate, but needs a consistent investment in permanent monitoring via transmitters integrated with the existing Control System (PLC’s, SCADA, RTU’s, etc.).
+3. Predictive Maintenance (better): Repairs to the machines are made based on the condition of the machine.
+Using predictive technologies like vibration monitoring, thermal imaging, and lubrication analysis, operators can drastically cut back on the costs of maintenance.
+The key is that operators need a consistent investment in permanent monitoring via transmitters integrated with the existing Control System (PLCs, SCADA, RTUs, and more).

-4. Proactive Maintenance (best) - repairs to the machine are made based on the condition of the machine, based on predictive technologies like thermal imaging, lubrication analysis, combined with continuous vibration monitoring with data correlation with the plant process parameters of pressure, flow, power level, capacity, etc. – this is the least costly way to operate, but has the highest initial startup cost.
+4. Proactive Maintenance (best): Repairs to the machine are made based on the condition of the machine, based on predictive technologies like vibration monitoring, thermal imaging, and lubrication analysis.
+These tools combine continuous vibration monitoring with data correlation with the plant process parameters of pressure, flow, power level, capacity, etc. This is the most inexpensive way to operate, but it has the highest initial startup cost.

 Customers use vibration monitoring to save money!

-Customers want to save money and they need vibration monitoring in order to have a Predictive or Proactive Maintenance strategy.
-With vibration monitoring they have a number of choices.
-These vibration monitoring choices are as below.
+Customers want to save money, but they need vibration monitoring in order to have a Predictive or Proactive Maintenance strategy.
+With vibration monitoring, they have a number of choices.
+From sensors to cable accessories, different methods of vibration monitoring can go a long way to protect the investment of your equipment.
+We’ll look at the most common that Metrix uses, where they’re applicable, and how the data is intended to be used.

 Methods of Vibration Monitoring

-1. Walk-Around Periodic (usually monthly) Vibration Data Collection - This is periodic data collection without transient data, and is usually complimented with a Metrix vibration switch (mechanical or electrical) to prevent machine failure between readings.
+1. Walk-Around Periodic Vibration Data Collection (without transient data): This term refers to periodic data collection as a form of standard maintenance and monitoring, and it’s usually complemented with a Metrix vibration switch (mechanical or electrical) to prevent machine failure between readings.
+Typically, these readings happen around once a month, so operators have sufficient information to determine relevant trends.

-4. Continuous Vibration Monitoring without waveform and transient data with process data correlation - Normally incorporated with alarm and shutdown capability to prevent machine failure and to easily identify trends given what is normal to the process conditions – Metrix 5580 / SW5580 with Metrix Sensors or DATAWATCH IX with Metrix Transmitters, integrated by Modbus TCP/IP over Ethernet to the Plant Information Network, or Metrix Transmitters connected directly to the Control System which has been connected to the Plant Information Network.
+4. Continuous Vibration Monitoring (without waveform and transient data, with process data correlation): This form of vibration monitoring takes the process one step further.
+Alarm and shutdown capability prevent machine failure, and the Metrix 5580 / SW5580 with Metrix Sensors or DATAWATCH IX with Metrix Transmitters can be integrated by Modbus TCP/IP over Ethernet to the Plant Information Network.
+As an alternative, Metrix Transmitters are connected directly to the Control System which has been connected to the Plant Information Network.

-5. Continuous Vibration Monitoring with process data correlation - Routinely incorporated with alarm and shutdown capability to prevent machine failure and to easily identify trends.
-This also provides the ability to perform machinery diagnostics by having the proper transducer suite on the machine – The vibration, thrust, speed and or impact data is incorporated with the Control System process data.
+5. Continuous Vibration Monitoring (with process data correlation): Routinely integrated with alarm and shutdown capability to prevent machine failure and easily identify trends.
+This method also provides the ability to perform machinery diagnostics by having the proper transducer suite on the machine.
+The vibration, thrust, speed and/or impact data is incorporated with the Control System process data.
+The more information there is to correlate between events, the more confident operators will be when they’re making decisions about what to replace, repair, and reconfigure.

-6. Continuous Vibration Monitoring with waveform and transient data with process data correlation - Generally incorporated with alarm and shutdown capability to prevent machine failure and to easily identify trends given what is normal to the process conditions.
-This also provides the ability to perform machinery diagnostics on demand – Vibration Monitoring System (e.g. Setpoint, BN 3500, etc.) with Metrix sensors, integrated via plant process data historian.
+6. Continuous Vibration Monitoring (with waveform and transient data with process data correlation): Generally incorporated with alarm and shutdown capability, this method prevents machine failure and easily identifies trends based on standard process conditions.
+One of the most important vibration monitoring benefits is the ability to define what’s normal.
+In addition, operators perform machinery diagnostics on demand.
+A Vibration Monitoring System (e.g. AS7000, Setpoint, BN 3500, etc.) with Metrix sensors can be integrated via plant process data historian.

-Customers monitor rotating and reciprocating machinery for vibration for a number of reasons:
+Customers will employ vibration monitoring collection for a number of reasons:

 1. Safety of personnel and surrounding equipment.

-4. Provide early warning of equipment problems so maintenance can be planned.
+4. To provide early warning of equipment problems so maintenance can be planned.

 5. To avoid unplanned maintenance and unplanned plant/facility shutdowns.